ravi-rajakumar/Zombie-Simulator/README.md

 ## Assumptions

 The math in this simulation depends on a number of baseline properties that were arrived at through educated guesswork.
-The accuracy and value of the program would be increased by replacing those with real numbers through further reasearch or measurement.
+The accuracy and value of the program would be increased by replacing those with real numbers through further research or measurement.
 The following is a list of those assumptions:

 - Average human walking speed: 4.8km/hour (verified, Wikipedia)
 - Average zombie walking speed: 1.6km/hour